What is an Oral or Maxillofacial Surgeon?

 |State||Annual Mean Salary|

-Tools & Technologies Used by Oral and Maxillofacial Surgeons
+What Tools do Oral and Maxillofacial Surgeons Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Oral and Maxillofacial Surgeons: